Clinton tours Arctic as nations vie for resources

 Exxon Mobil is working with Russia's Rosneft to develop blocks in the Kara Sea, off Siberia, despite the presence of sea ice for up to 300 days a year.

-Russia's Gazprom is working with Total of France and Norway's Statoil on the 4 trillion cubic meter Shtokman gas field, 550 km offshore in the Barents Sea.
+Russia's Gazprom is working with Total of France and Norway's Statoil on the 4 trillion cubic metre Shtokman gas field, 550 km offshore in the Barents Sea.

 But the rush for oil and gas has brought condemnation from environmental campaigners who say the rights of local people could be trampled.